Andrea-vicari/Cash_Calculator/README.md

 # Repository for CASH CALCULATOR JS website

 ## Intro
 This project starts from an idea to transform a Javascript algorithm, developed while i was attending a course, in a real interface.
-The main task of the original 👉 Project, needed to achieve a Certification from FreeCodeCamp, was to Design a cash register drawer function checkCashRegister() that accepts purchase price as the first argument (price), payment as the second argument (cash), and cash-in-drawer (cid) as the third argument and return the CAshn to give back.
+The main task of the original 👉 [Project](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/cash-register), needed to achieve a Certification from FreeCodeCamp, was to Design a cash register drawer function checkCashRegister() that accepts purchase price as the first argument (price), payment as the second argument (cash), and cash-in-drawer (cid) as the third argument and return the Cash to give back.

 ### Video Instructions
-STEP1
+* STEP 1 - Intro
-STEP2
+* STEP 2 - Check the Drawer
-STEP3
+* STEP 3 - Fill the Drawer
-STEP4
+* STEP 4 - Calculator page
-STEP5
+* STEP 5 - Report page

 ## Pages